jacklandrin/OnlySwitch/README.md

 ## About AirPods Switch

 I use classOfDevice(2360344) to check if a bluetooth device is Airpods Pro, but I'm not sure whether other AirPods modules are also 2360344, since I only have two AriPods Pros.
 If you are using AirPods 1~3, please tell me what the classOfDevice is.
 Or I can detect the count of battery value to check if AirPods(when count is 3, it's AirPods), like **AirPods Battery Monitor For MAC OS**.

+## Can't compile preview by Xcode 13.2.1 on some Macs
+I found I can't run the preview of SwiftUI by Xcode 13.2.1 on my M1 Pro Macbook.
+It'll show an error like this https://developer.apple.com/forums/thread/697037.
+Meanwhile, the OnlySwitch status bar icon will be missing, including old version app.
+However it's normal that I run it on my i7 Macbook.
+I'm not sure whether this is a bug of Xcode.
+The current workaround is installing back to Xcode 13.2.

 ## Screenshots

 <p align="center">